 As I grieve the loss of my dad (in the physical), I find that I could never really know him.
 And this knowing takes me back to two of my favorite series, Six Feet Under and Dexter.
 As Scott Buck, a writer on both series often made a foundational point of saying, “We never really know a person.”

 I like to compare our personalities to facets inside a kaleidoscope or disco ball.
 We reflect what we see or imagine others to be.

-While I don’t discount my memories of past hurts, I realized it was not my place to judge my dad (or really, anyone).
+While I don’t discount my memories of past hurts (as everything is for learning), I realized (in that moment) it was not my place to judge my dad (or really, anyone).
 And it certainly doesn’t matter now, as all that remains in my heart and mind for my dad is LOVE.